 Effective company track record

-And also with over $2 billion in yearly revenues, Young Living remains to be a leading force in the essential oil industry.
+Young Living, with over $2 billion in yearly revenues, continues to be a leading force in the essential oil industry.

 A product with an enthusiastic fanbase